thehyve/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

 ## How does Keycloak SAML Authentication work?

-KeyCloak supports both OpenID-Connect and SAML authentication.
-When you use SAML authentication, the KeyCloak server exchanges XML documents with a web application.
+Keycloak supports both OpenID-Connect and SAML authentication.
+When you use SAML authentication, the Keycloak server exchanges XML documents with a web application.
 XML signatures and encryption are then used to verify requests from the application.

-# Configure keycloak to authenticate your cbioportal instance
+# Configure Keycloak to authenticate your cbioportal instance
-**you will need to login into your keycloak server as an admin user to complete the following tasks.**
+**you will need to login into your Keycloak server as an admin user to complete the following tasks.**
-1. login to your keycloak Identity Provider e.g http://localhost:8080/auth as an admin user
+1. login to your Keycloak Identity Provider e.g http://localhost:8080/auth as an admin user
 2. Hover over the top left corner drop down menu that is titled with Master to create a new realm.
 ![](images/previews/add-realm.png)
 Please Note if you are logged in the master realm, this drop down menu lists all the realms created.
 The last entry of this drop down menu is always Add Realm.
 Click this to add a realm.
 Then type 'demo' in the name field and click on create button.